-An Investigation Actuary will be assigned to an investigation by the Head of Disciplinary Investigations and Chair of the Investigation Actuary Pool, taking into account the nature of the complaint.
+In discussion with the Head of the Disciplinary Investigations Team, the Chair of the Investigation Actuary Pool will assign an Investigation Actuary to an investigation, taking into account the nature of the complaint.
 Before any assignment, Investigation Actuaries will be asked to check for conflicts of interest.
 The Case Manager is responsible for the progress and direction of the investigation, but draws upon the Investigation Actuary and Legal Adviser for support.
-The Case Manager is responsible for drafting, correspondence and document preparation and will seek input from the Investigation Actuary as required.
-The Investigation Actuary is likely to have a more "hands on" role in highly technical cases.
+Naturally the balance of who does what in any investigation will vary with the Investigation Actuary having to take a more 'hands on' role in highly technical cases, whereas in other, less technical cases, the Case Manager takes on the majority of the work.